Net Worth Calculator

 What this calculator can't do

 The tool gives you an accurate snapshot based on the values you enter.
-It can't tell you how confident those values are: a property "worth 400,000" is worth that if you sell at that price in today's market; pension pots reported by providers are accurate but move with markets; vehicle values depreciate fast.
+It can't tell you how confident those values are: a property "worth 400,000" is worth that if you can sell at that price right now; pension pots reported by providers are accurate but move with markets; vehicle values depreciate fast.
 Net worth always has a margin of error of a few percent.
-The trend is real; the exact number is a useful approximation.
+The trend is real; the calculated number is a useful approximation.

 Inputs